 Bruton Knowles, Chartered Surveyors have continued to be engaged on behalf of the OPCC/Group to provide valuation services.
-A full revaluation of the PCC's estate has been completed as at the 31st December 2023 in accordance with the 'code' requirement to undertake a valuation at least every 5 years.
-The valuer subsequently confirmed that there have been no material changes in the property values between the 31st December 2023 and the 31st March 2024.
-The impact of the revaluations is reflected in the figures below.
+A full revaluation of the PCC's estate was undertaken in 2023/24 in accordance with the 'code' requirement to undertake a valuation at least every 5 years.